 Helsinki is buffered by more than 300 islands, and its harbor is always busy.
 Frequent passenger ferries cross the Baltic Sea from Stockholm, Tallinn, and even St. Petersburg.
 The arrival of cruise ships — sliding through tight passages between the surrounding islands — energizes the city each day.
 Mighty ice breakers moored in their summer slumber are the only reminder of the bitter Baltic winters.

 Almost everything worth seeing is walkable from the harbor.
-Most visitors head directly to Helsinki's fun harbor square, called Kauppatori.
-This colorful outdoor food bazaar is the place in town for a casual, quick-and-cheap lunch (moose meatballs are a favorite).
+Most visitors head directly to Helsinki's fun harbor plaza, called Kauppatori.
+This colorful outdoor food bazaar is the place in town for a casual, quick-and-cheap lunch (moose meatballs and salmon grills are favorites).
 Everyone from the Finnish president to visiting tourists stops by for a dash of local flavor.